Sodium citrate

 The three forms of salt are collectively known by the E number E331.

 Applications

 Food

 Sodium citrates are used as acidity regulators in food and drinks, and also as emulsifiers for oils.
-They enable cheeses to melt without becoming greasy and also reduce the acidity of food.
 They are generally considered safe and are designated GRAS by the FDA.

 Blood clotting inhibitor

 Sodium citrate is used to prevent donated blood from clotting in storage, and can also be used as an additive for apheresis to prevent clots forming in the tubes of the machine.
 By binding with calcium ions in the blood it prevents the process of coagulation.
 It is also used as an anticoagulant for laboratory testing, in that blood samples are collected into sodium citrate-containing tubes for tests such as the PT (INR), APTT, and fibrinogen levels.
 Sodium citrate is used in medical contexts as an alkalinizing agent in place of sodium bicarbonate, to neutralize excess acid in the blood and urine.